danmackinlay/pattern_machine/README.md

 -----------------------------

 this naive markov model still has lots of hairy bits.
 Questions:
-* can I get a better "base" point for my notes? e.g. choosing a "key"
+* can I get a better "base" point for my notes? e.g. choosing a "key", or just a most common note?
 * can I somehow condition on more "control" variables?
 * can I use state transitions to estimate "consonance"?
 * The barcode features are telling, with coefficients decreasing from b1 to b4, nearly strictly;